Buzzshot Bookings: Custom Fields

 Reordering Fields

 You can change the order in which fields appear by dragging them on the custom fields settings page.
 After dragging, a "Sort order has changed" bar will appear -- click Save to confirm the new order.
+Checkout pages can be reordered the same way, which changes the order of the steps in checkout.

 Dragging fields to reorder them with the save bar shown